sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 To run your search using [RE2 regex syntax](https://github.com/google/re2/wiki/Syntax), click the .* icon before running your search.
 If you click that icon after running your search, your search will re-run as a regex search.
 In regular expression searches, space characters are handled as fuzzy matches.
 So you see here that if I run that `new auth provider` search as a regex, I'm now getting matches for `new authz provider`, `newOAuthProvider`, etc. I can also enforce word boundaries, so if I run a search for `new \bauth\b provider`, I'm only going to see results where auth is not a substring.

-*Search for context:global new \bauth\b provider patternType:regexp , show the results*
+*Search for `context:global new \bauth\b provider patternType:regexp`, show the results*

-The final search mode option is our language-aware structural search option, represented by the square bracket button ([]).
-When selected, you’ll have the option to include structural holes, represented by … or :[a] in your query, to run multi-line fuzzy searches.
+The final search mode option is our language-aware structural search option, represented by the square bracket button `[]`.
+When selected, you’ll have the option to include structural holes, represented by `…` or `:[a]` in your query, to run multi-line fuzzy searches.

-*Search for context:global lang:JavaScript class ... extends ... {...} count:all patternType:structural*
+*Search for `context:global lang:JavaScript class ... extends ... {...} count:all patternType:structural`, show the results*

 So, for example, if I search for `context:global lang:JavaScript class ... extends ... {...} count:all patternType:structural`, I get a really wide variety of results that match that pattern.
 Something to call out is that structural search mode is smart enough to match nested characters—so you can see it won't prematurely close on the first closing curly brace it sees; instead, it will wait until it finds the matching one.